jelastic-jps/magento-cluster/README.md

 </p>

 So now you can just click on the **Open in browser** button within the shown frame and start filling your highly available and reliable Magento installation with the required content, being ready to handle as much users as your service requires.

-## Customization
-Fine tuning and customization: multi-cloud HA and DR, geo distributed load balancing, performance optimization, WAF, CDN and other required addons can be installed afterward [on demand](https://jelastic.com/managed-auto-scalable-clusters-for-business/).

-## Magento Managed Hosting Business
-To start offering this solution to your customers please follow to [Auto-Scalable Clusters for Managed Cloud Business](https://jelastic.com/apaas/)